FAQs - RN Refresher Course Clinical Placement

 What do I need to know about an Active or Temporary License to practice?

-Let me take this opportunity to remind you that you must have your active Georgia or Temporary License on file in the continuing education division office before the first day of clinical.
-Participating in clinical as an RN without a Georgia License leaves you subject to legal sanctions and fines by the Georgia Board of Nursing.
+You MUST have your active Georgia or Temporary License on file with the WellStar College Continuing Education Division office before the first day of clinical.
+Participating in clinical as an RN without a Georgia License leaves you subject to legal sanctions and fines by the Georgia Board of Nursing (GBN).
 For additional information, refer to the Georgia Board of Nursing website.

 What other documents are required?